 Like PICOS Enterprise, PICOS SDN includes the same Debian Linux distribution, again with an unmodified kernel for maximum DevOps programmability.
-It also offers support for all major OpenFlow controllers, including OpenStack Neutron ML2, ONOS, Open Daylight (ODL), HPE’s VAN, NEC’s Programmable Flow Controller, and Ryu.
+It also offers support for all major OpenFlow controllers, including OpenStack Neutron ML2, ONOS, Open Daylight (ODL), NEC’s Programmable Flow Controller, and Ryu.

 At Pica8, we don’t take our “infinitely programmable” claim for PICOS lightly.
 With PICOS SDN, you can easily control MPLS, GRE, NVGRE and VXLAN tunnels.
 The product also takes advantage of OpenFlow 1.5’s User-Defined Fields, allowing PICOS SDN to look deep into the packets for next-generation real-time analytics, security and remediation.
 Policy-based security is a snap with PICOS SDN, right down to the port level.

-Like Enterprise Edition, PICOS SDN supports Nymble, an Ansible-based automation framework that couples Zero-Touch Provisioning (ZTP) with the Open Network Install Environment (ONIE) to simplify installation and operation of open network switches across the enterprise – making them the easiest open, disaggregated NOS offerings on the market.
+Like Enterprise Edition, PICOS SDN supports AmpCon™, an Ansible-based automation framework that couples Zero-Touch Provisioning (ZTP) with the Open Network Install Environment (ONIE) to simplify installation and operation of open network switches across the enterprise – making them the easiest open, disaggregated NOS offerings on the market.

 AmpCon™ Campus Network Automation Framework

-Pica8’s new AmpCon™ automation framework is a Cisco DNA Center-class solution for the deployment, configuration and lifecycle management of any number of open network switches throughout even the largest distributed enterprise.
-Based on the open-source Ansible project, AmpCon comprises a set of server-based tools that enables enterprises to remotely install and configure Pica8 software on hundreds – or thousands – of Pica8-powered white box or brite box switches across either a distributed campus network or an entire branch/retail offices access network.
+Pica8’s new AmpCon™ automation framework is a Cisco DNA Center-class solution for the deployment, configuration and lifecycle management of any number of open network switches in an enterprise campus.
+Based on the open-source Ansible project, AmpCon comprises a set of server-based tools that enable enterprises to remotely install and configure Pica8 software on hundreds – or thousands – of Pica8-powered white box or brite box switches across either a distributed campus network or an entire branch/retail offices access network.
 This can literally be done by a non-programmer with the push of a button using AmpCon’s Quick-Start mode.